 To gain ordinary power of attorney, a document must be created that:

 - Declares the date, and that the donor is giving power of attorney.

 - States the names, addresses of the donor and the attorney.

 - Is signed by the donor and attorney in front of a witness, and is signed by the witness also.

 Having power of attorney is a major responsibility.
 Speaking to an experienced power of attorney solicitor will not only help the application process run more smoothly, but will also give you access to impartial advice.
-You’re welcome to speak to a First4lawyers legal specialist about your options.
+Speak to a First4Lawyers legal specialist and we'll run through your options.

 How to apply for ordinary power of attorney